muan/mojibar/readme.md

 $ npm run app
 ```

-At the moment you'd also need electron-prebuilt to run the app, so if you don't have it, do this:
+If you don't have `electron-prebuilt`, do this:

 ```
 $ npm install electron-prebuilt -g